sharonuu/employee_dashboard/README.md

 - **Backend:** Spring Boot for REST API and MySQL for database storage.
 - **Frontend:** Vue.js for the frontend framework, Bootstrap for styling, and SweetAlert for user notifications and alerts.

-# Employee Management API

-Our Employee Management API allows clients to perform CRUD operations related to employees in the system.

 ## API Endpoints

 | Endpoint                  | HTTP Method | Description                               | Request Body                                                        | Response Body                   |